decsi93/FireWall/README.md

 Consider creating a scheduled task to automatically update the firewall rules periodically.
 Contributing

-We welcome contributions to this project!
+Contributions to this project are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.